ChErYl-RAi/Cheryllian-Amirom/README.md

 - inef ‣  good
 - inem ‣  cloud
 - ineran
-- ins ‣  during, inside
+- ins ‣  during, inside, go in, close (like a flower closing its petals)
 - insedom ‣  guts
 - inxij ‣  suck
 - iocen ‣  save  from